-- 1. Major refers to the student's primary program of study.
+1. Major refers to the student's primary program of study.
 Students in a graduate major leading to the award of a master's degree are required to complete at least 32 hours, and those in graduate majors leading to the award of a doctoral degree must complete at least 96 hours.
 See above for more information on these requirements.
-The successful completion of a major is noted on the student's transcript.
+The successful completion of a major is noted on the

+- student's transcript.
 Only students in joint or dual degree programs may complete more than one major. - 2.
 Concentration refers either to a specialized program of study within a major, or an interdisciplinary program.
-A graduate concentration consists of at least 24 graduate hours of relevant course work.
-A graduate concentration may reflect either content specialization within a particular discipline (for example, a plant concentration within a degree in biology), or an interdisciplinary program (for example, an interdisciplinary concentration in cultural studies and interpretive research).
-For more information, see the Policy for Graduate Concentrations [243]. - 3.
-A minor is a coherent set of at least 12 graduate hours of courses defined by one or more units outside the student's enrolling department.
+A graduate concentration consists of at least 12 graduate hours of relevant course work.
+A formal concentration may be defined as an elaboration or an extension of a graduate major: either content specialization within a particular discipline (for example, a taxation concentration in accountancy, or an interdisciplinary program (for example, an interdisciplinary concentration in cultural studies and interpretive research).
+A concentration is a coherent set of courses some or all of which count toward the major.
+For more information, see the Policy for Graduate Concentrations. - 3.
+A minor is a coherent set of at least 12 graduate hours of courses defined by one or more units outside the student's enrolling program.
 A minor encourages and recognizes expertise gained in a particular area.
 This expertise could be completely outside the usual degree requirements or it could significantly extend knowledge in an area closely related to a particular degree program.
-For more information, see Policy for Graduate Minors [244].
+For more information, see Policy for Graduate Minors.